thinkshout/thinkshout/blog/_posts/2014-06-09-creating-an-infinite-scroll-masonry-block-without-views.md

 Now that we've got Masonry applied to our block content, let's move on to getting the infinite scroll behavior in place.

 ## Applying Infinite Scroll to the paged content block
-To pull new items into our content block (to which Masonry is being applied) we'll leverage the (Autopager library)[https://code.google.com/p/jquery-autopager].
+To pull new items into our content block (to which Masonry is being applied) we'll leverage the [Autopager library](https://code.google.com/p/jquery-autopager).
 This means we'll need to add Autopager to the list of JavaScript to be loaded conditionally when our block is present.

 ---